presently no events scheduled

 As a first conclusion: Global Shoring works well even in these times of crisis!

-We look forward to meeting you and all our business friends again in person after the end of the Corona-related restrictions.
+We look forward to meeting you and all our business friends again in person.

 Stay safe and sound!